condemil/gist/README.md

 * Windows and Linux: "ctrl+shift+g"
 * OS X: "super+shift+g"

-**The content of your selected gist will be copied into the clipboard**
+**The content of the selected gist will be copied into the clipboard**

 Information
 -----------